 Yes, rose essential oil is packed with a lot of psychological and physiological benefits.
 Inhaling its aroma invokes feelings of harmony, balance, and calm, which can work wonders to boost self-esteem.

 Inhaling rose essential oil releases endorphins, which help alleviate stress and depression and reduce physical pain.

 Interestingly, the heady intoxicating aroma and its ability to release endorphins also make this the most powerful aphrodisiac essential oil.
 Adding a few drops of rose essential oil to a diffuser will set the stage for a night of romance.
-Enhance the seductive atmosphere by dabbing a few drops to your inner wrist and behind the ears.
+Enhance the seductive atmosphere by dabbing a few drops on your inner wrist and behind the ears.

-Keep skin hydrated in winter by mixing one drop Rose oil with 4 drops Jojoba oil and applying the blend to the face with a cotton ball.
+Keep skin hydrated in winter by mixing one drop rose oil with 4 drops Jojoba oil and applying the blend to the face with a cotton ball.